 Pop-up is the most common kind of sprinkler for in-ground irrigation systems.
-Professional teams usually put this sort of device in residential and commercial areas alike.
+Professional teams usually put this sort of device in residential and commercial areas.
 They consist of a low, full part that you can place into the ground.
 When it is activated, it pops up.

-The elevation of common pop-up devices ranges from 2 to 20 inches.
-Each body and nozzle is typically designed to deliver water anywhere from 3 to 15 feet.
-The two inch design is well suited to a yard with rocky soil that is hard to dig up.
+The elevation of common pop-up devices ranges from two to 20 inches.
+Each body and nozzle is typically designed to deliver water anywhere from three to 15 feet.
+The two-inch design is well-suited to a yard with rocky soil that is hard to dig up.